backstage/backstage/docs/overview/adopting.md

   ~50% of all Spotifiers use Backstage on a monthly basis, even though the percentage of engineers is below 50%.
 Most engineers actually use Backstage on a daily basis.

+Again, any feedback is appreciated.
+Please use the Edit button at the top of the page to make a suggestion.

+_**Note!** It might be tempting to try to optimize Backstage usage and "engagement".
+Even though you want to consolidate all your tooling and technical documentation in Backstage, it is important to remember that time spent in Backstage is time not spent writing code_ 🙃